Appealing an infringement

 The following circumstances may be considered valid for the withdrawal of an infringement notice.

-We will require a Statutory Declaration, letter or online form stating that:
+We will require a Statutory Declaration or other evidence stating that:

 - You had a medical emergency that prevented you from removing your vehicle – documentation is required from your medical practitioner or hospital